timestee/go/README.md

-# go
+# Tideland Go Library

-Tideland Go Library
+Large set of helpful Go packages for usage in own projects.